sirintra/PMC-PC-training/docs/source/git.rst

 EXERCISE 1
 ############

-Clone the ‘PMC-PC-training-example’ project from the PMC GitHub account
+Clone the ``PMC-PC-training-example`` project from the PMC GitHub account.

 .. code-block:: console